desmati/StoneKit/Storage/StoneKit.DataStore/README.md

 - **DirectoryPath:** Optional; The directory path where data will be stored.
 - **FileLifetime:** Optional; The time span after which files should be considered for cleanup.
 - **CleanupInterval:** Optional; The interval at which the cleanup task will run.
+- **EncryptionKey:** Optional; An encryption key used for encrypting/decrypting the stored data using AES.
+No encryption will be used if left blank or null.

 ### Example Configuration